When you organize your team with a Teamup calendar, you can maintain centralized control and security while providing autonomy and flexibility.

 Create your Teamup calendar

 Start by creating a new Teamup calendar here.
 It’s a quick and easy process.
 It’s free to create a new calendar on the Basic plan, and you can upgrade at any time.
-Or try a free trial of the Plus, Premium, or Enterprise plan, then decide as you set up your calendar which pricing level is right for you.
+Or try a free trial of paid plan, then decide as you set up your calendar which pricing level is right for you.
 See a full comparison of plan features here.

 You’ll receive a confirmation email with the administrator link for your new Teamup calendar.
 Open the calendar with that link and take a look at the calendar settings.
 You can access the calendar settings from the blue menu in the top right corner of the calendar: